- Home

 12. Red wine poached pears

-The origins of red wine poached pears are not well documented, but they’re likely to have been around for many centuries.
-Today, the Poire à la Beaujolaise or ‘pear in wine’ is a traditional dessert of the wine-growing region of Beaujolais, France, and is also popular in Burgundy and Lyon.
+Poire à la Beaujolaise or ‘pear in wine’ is a traditional dessert of the wine-growing region of Beaujolais, France, and is also popular in Burgundy and Lyon.
+Though, they can also be used in savoury dishes.

 To serve, add a scoop of ice-cream or mascarpone cheese, a squirt of whipped cream, and/or a sprinkle of orange zest.

-If you want to try this warming, fruity dessert, check out this red wine poached pears recipe from The Mediterranean Dish.
+If you want to try this warming, fruity dessert, check out these red wine poached pears from The Mediterranean Dish.

 Final thoughts…

 From warming veggie casserole-style dishes to meaty wraps and fish salads, Mediterranean food is delicious, diverse, and healthy.
-It’s also really evocative and can conjure up old memories of sitting in French towns tucking into moules marinière or enjoying caponata in a Sicilian village as if they happened yesterday.
+It can also help conjure up old memories of sitting in French towns tucking into moules marinière or enjoying caponata in a Sicilian village.

-Even if you’ve never been to these places, there’s something about sun-ripened vegetables, fresh herbs, and glugs of olive oil that floods you with warmth, and can make you feel as though you’re bursting with health and vitality.
-And during these dark, chilly days, we could all do with an extra dose of sunshine!
+Even if you’ve never been to these places, there’s something about sun-ripened vegetables, fresh herbs, and glugs of olive oil that floods you with warmth and vitality.
+And, during these dark, chilly days, we could all do with an extra dose of sunshine!

-To find out more about how a sunshine-inspired diet could work for you, why not check out our article; The Mediterranean diet – what is it, and what are the benefits?
+To find out more about how a sunshine-inspired diet could work for you, why not check out our article: The Mediterranean diet – what is it and what are the benefits?
+Or, for more recipe inspiration, head over to the food and drink section of our website.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.